RaspberryPiFoundation/scratch-curriculum/fi-FI/Jakso 1/06 Desert Race/DesertRace.md

-##STEP 2: Make the lion and the parrot move
+##Step 2: Make the lion and the parrot move

 We want the sprite to move when you press a key.